DCSI2022/PlaneSAM/README.md

 # PlaneSAM: Multimodal Plane Instance Segmentation Using the Segment Anything Model

 This is the official PyTorch implementation for our paper "PlaneSAM: Multimodal Plane Instance Segmentation Using the Segment Anything Model".
-The paper has been uploaded to Arxiv (https://arxiv.org/abs/2410.16545) and is currently under review by the journal Automation in Construction.
+This paper has been accepted for publication in Automation in Construction.

 ## 🔭 Introduction